Raviloli/Tic-Tac-Toe-React/README.md

 # Tic-Tac-Toe-React

-To start run 'npm install'\n
+To start run 'npm install'

 Then create a .babelrc file

 Then run 'npm start'